 “Seeing some issues with 10.3, so rolling back to 10.2 temporarily.”

 Musk later announced the upcoming release of Tesla’s FSD Beta 10.4 update.

-Tesla FSD beta aims to enable Tesla vehicles to virtually drive themselves both on highways and city streets by simply entering a location in the navigation system, but it is still considered a level 2 driver assist since it requires driver supervision at all times.
+Tesla FSD beta aims to enable Tesla vehicles to virtually drive themselves both on highways and city streets by simply entering a location in the navigation system.
+However, it is still considered a level 2 driver assist since it requires driver supervision at all times.